giovanececcon/freshtomatoes/README.md

 ## Como utilizar o *freshtomatoes*?

-A partir do arquivo `centro_de_entreterimento.py` você deve criar instancias de filmes.
+A partir do arquivo `centro_de_entreterimento.py` você deve criar instancias de filmes, alimentando a instancia com o Titulo, URL do Cartaz e do vídeo do trailer no youtube.